Syd Barrett: Health problems

-Through late 1967 and early 1968, Barrett became increasingly erratic, partly due to his heavy use of psychedelic drugs such as LSD.
+Through late 1967 and early 1968, Barrett became increasingly erratic, partly due to his heavy use of drugs such as LSD, amphetamine, and Mandrax.
 He developed a blank, dead-eyed stare.
 Barrett did not recognise friends and he often did not know where he was.
 While Pink Floyd were recording "See Emily Play" at the Sound Techniques studio, Gilmour stopped by on his return visit from Europe to say hello to Barrett.
 According to Gilmour, he "just looked straight through me, barely acknowledged me that I was there".
 The record producer Joe Boyd described encountering Barrett at the UFO Club in mid-1967: "His sparkling eyes had always been his most attractive feature but that night they were vacant, as if someone had reached inside his head and turned off a switch.
 During their set he hardly sang, standing motionless for long passages, arms by his sides, staring into space."
 On a tour of Los Angeles, Barrett is said to have exclaimed, "Gee, it sure is nice to be in Las Vegas!"
 Many reports described him on stage, strumming one chord through the entire concert, or not playing at all.
 At a show in Santa Monica, Barrett slowly detuned his guitar.

 Interviewed on the Pat Boone in Hollywood television programme during the tour, Barrett replied with a "blank and totally mute stare".
 According to Mason, "Syd wasn't into moving his lips that day."
 Barrett exhibited similar behaviour during the band's first appearance on Dick Clark's television show American Bandstand.
 Surviving footage of this appearance shows Barrett miming his parts competently; however, during a group interview afterwards, Barrett gave terse answers.
 During their appearance on the Perry Como show, Wright had to mime all the vocals on "Matilda Mother" because of Barrett's condition.
 Barrett often forgot to bring his guitar to sessions, sometimes damaged equipment, and he was occasionally unable to hold the plectrum.

 Barrett made his last recordings with Pink Floyd in October, for the single "Apples and Oranges".
 He said the song was "about a girl whom I just saw walking around Richmond".
 By this time, he was having difficulty writing hit material for the group.
 Before a performance in late 1967, Barrett reportedly crushed Mandrax tranquilliser tablets and a tube of Brylcreem into his hair, which melted down his face under the heat of the stage lighting, making him look like "a guttered candle".
 Mason disputed the Mandrax portion of this story, saying that "Syd would never waste good mandies".
 During Pink Floyd's UK tour with Jimi Hendrix in November, the guitarist David O'List of the Nice, who were fifth on the bill, substituted for Barrett on several occasions when he was unable to perform or failed to appear.